We are on hand to help answer your queries

 We welcome teams on the event!
 Please see below for more info.

-Teams of friends: As we need all medical and dietary info from each participant we need each individual to register individually.
-There will be a section on the registration form that allows you to write in your team name, so that we can link you with your other team mates.
+Teams of friends: As we need all medical and dietary info from each participant we need each individual to register seperately.
+You will be able to create a team on the registration form that you can share with your friends, so that we can link you with your other team mates.
 This is important so that we know to put you in the same camping zone for the event.

 Corporate teams: If you are interested in entering a corporate team, please contact us at firstname.lastname@example.org.
 We can invoice your company for the places so the individuals don’t have to pay on registration when signing up.
 We will also let you know how we can support your pre-event experience on elements such as kit design and training days.

 Yes, there is the option to pay your entry fee in instalments.
-More details regarding the instalment schedule for each package can be found by clicking here to see the schedule.
+More details regarding the instalment schedule for each package is available in the Rules and Regulations at the bottom of this page.

 Yes, you can transfer to another package if it is not sold out.